December 1, 2025

 Deferred from Northwestern Early Decision: Next Steps

-Possible Outcomes at Northwestern Early Decision
+Northwestern Early Decision Outcomes

 If you applied ED to Northwestern, you will receive one of three decisions: